WebexCC-SA/wxcc-ai-assist/docs/main/AI_Assistant_CallDropSummary.md

-# Mission 4: AI Assistant - Call Drop Summary..
+# Mission 4: AI Assistant - Call Drop Summary

-## Story
+## Feature Description

-As the agent answers the call, a Webex Contact Center AI popup appears, summarizing the previous conversation before the call was dropped.
-Armed with this insight, the agent seamlessly picks up where they left off, ensuring a smooth customer experience.

-### Call Flow Overview

-1. You are going to use your <span class="attendee-id-container">**Main_Flow_<span class="attendee-id-placeholder" data-prefix="Main_Flow_">Your_Attendee_ID</span><span class="copy" title="Click to copy!"></span></span>** to test Call Drop Summary. </br>
-2. To simulate one of the required Termination Types your agent will transfer the call to a "dummy" queue with no agents avaialble in it.
-3. After second call to your agent Call Drop Summary will popup.</br>
+Customers find it frustrating to repeat themselves, especially after a call drop.
+Now, agents can pick up where the call left off, reducing frustration and handling time, while empowering agents to work more efficiently.

+The Cisco AI Assistant provides a summary of the recently dropped interaction, detailing the reason for the call and the last action discussed.
+This enables agents to seamlessly resume the conversation.

-## Mission overview
+## Mission Details
 Your mission is to:

 1. The current mission does not include any configuration steps, but rather testing only.</br>